simplycmy/tf_challenge1/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Below is the list of commands to install them.
 Please install them in sequence.
 * [Chocolatey](https://chocolatey.org/install)

   ```sh